Businesses rely on rail to deliver goods at just the right time, so reliable performance and time keeping are an essential part of the service

 Keeping these performance-monitoring techniques up-to-date is essential because rail plays such an important part in the logistical supply chain of major retailers, who rely on high-quality delivery and accurate information to meet their customers’ needs.

-You can view the latest information on the time keeping of Britain’s freight trains (PDF), or contact Jonathan Drea in our freight performance team.
+You can view the latest information on freight trains time keeping in Britain (PDF), or contact Jonathan Drea in our freight performance team.

 Investing for improved freight performance